PDF Password Protection API - Complete Security Guide

 };

-Scenario 4: Maximum Security (All Restrictions)
+Scenario 4: Maximum Security (Legal, Medical, Government)

 var viewOptions = new ViewOptions